Focus on

 Step 3

-Should I Buy Another Dental Practice or Start One?
+Should I Buy Another Dental Practice or Start a New One?

-The first question you should ask yourself is how much financial risk you’re willing to take on.
-If you are looking to build your own empire and find the right location, at the right time for the right price, then starting your own from scratch certainly has its benefits.
-This is especially the case if you want to avoid buying a practice that someone else has created bad habits in.
+The first question you should ask yourself is how much financial risk you’re willing to bear.
+If you are looking to build your own empire and find the right location, at the right time, for the right price, then starting your own from scratch certainly has its benefits.
+This is especially the case if you want to avoid buying a practice build on the bad habits of the current owner.

-If you want more information on whether you should buy a dental practice or start your own, we provide an in-depth discussion on our podcast, Beyond Bitewings.
-We also provide transition services to make sure you make the best decisions for your personal needs.
+To learn more about considerations before buying a dental practice or starting your own, we provide an in-depth discussion on our podcast, Beyond Bitewings.
+We also offer transition services to make sure you make the best decisions for your personal needs.

 Step 4

-Understanding whether you are getting a good deal, gathering accurate information on the practice, and negotiating interest rates on a loan are just some of the many decisions you will need to make.
+Gathering accurate information on the practice, understanding whether you are getting a good deal, and negotiating interest rates on a loan are just some of the many decisions you will need to make.

 Dental Practice Acquisition Checklist: